 - Flax and chia seeds

-5. Adapting Your Diet to Local and Seasonal Constraints
+5. Adapting Your Power Supply to Local and Seasonal Constraints

-Eating local and seasonal is not only beneficial for the environment, but it also ensures optimal freshness and nutritional richness.
-In winter, frozen fruits and vegetables (to be preferred) or canned (without added sugar) allow you to enjoy vitamins all year round.
+Eating local and seasonal food is not only beneficial for the environment but also ensures optimal freshness and nutritional value.
+In winter, frozen fruits and vegetables (preferred) or canned ones (without added sugar) allow you to enjoy vitamins all year round.

-I would like to add a note regarding canned fruits and vegetables.
-The heat treatment they undergo causes them to lose some of their vitamins, and certain minerals are diluted in the liquid of the cans.
-On the other hand, some fruits and vegetables, such as tomatoes, gain carotenoids from heat, which can be beneficial for them.)
-The lesson to remember: let's eat fruits and vegetables!
+I’d like to add a note regarding canned fruits and vegetables.
+The heat treatment they undergo causes them to lose some of their vitamins, and certain minerals are diluted in the liquid inside the cans.
+However, some fruits and vegetables, like tomatoes, actually gain carotenoids from the heat, which can be beneficial.
+The takeaway: let’s eat fruits and vegetables!

-Local markets (Long live summer markets!) are often filled with foods tailored to the specific needs of each season.
-Short supply chains also promote a more nutritious and responsible diet.
+Local markets (Long live summer markets!) are often full of foods suited to the specific needs of each season.
+Short supply chains also promote more nutritious and responsible eating.

 Conclusion

-Reinforcing your immunity does not require drastic transformations, but strategic adjustments.
-Favor a varied diet, rich in nutrients, and consider supplements if necessary to fill any potential gaps.
-Remember that if you experience persistent fatigue or concerning symptoms, it is important to consult a healthcare professional.
+Strengthening your immunity doesn't require drastic changes, but strategic adjustments.
+Focus on a varied diet rich in nutrients, and consider supplements if needed to address any potential deficiencies.
+Remember, if you experience persistent fatigue or concerning symptoms, it's important to consult a healthcare professional.

 Article written by Audrée Hogue